polterguy/polterguy.github.io/documentation/magic/index.md

 #### GET magic/system/endpoints/assumptions

 This endpoint returns all assumptions associated with the specified **[verb]** **[endpoint]** combination.
-The endpoint can only be invoked by a root user.
+This endpoint can only be invoked by a root user.
+The endpoint requires the following query argument(s).

+* __[verb]__ - HTTP verb of endpoint
+* __[endpoint]__ - Relative URL of endpoint

 #### GET magic/system/endpoints/endpoints

 This endpoint returns all endpoints in the system, their meta data such as description, input arguments, and resulting response if possible.
 The endpoint can only be invoked by a root user.
+The endpoints requires no argument(s).

 #### POST magic/system/evaluator/evaluate